sageexplorer/kubernetes-docker-aws-/README.md

 kubernetes Cluster

  * Kubernetes cluster is created by cloudformation template on Amazon.
 The files needed for cluster creation is in cloudformation folder.

+ How to update the site?

+ * Push changes to git, it will trigger a  build pipeline that runs tests, and lints the source codes.
+If build passes, docker image is uploaded, and a ngnix site is build.
+When the build step passes, kubernetes can be run on the clusters created by cloudformation command.
+Note: at this point, kubectl is run locally, but this could also be part of the build pipeline.